-This letter supports the Idaho Regional Optical Network (IRON) and Intermountain Infrastructure Group's (IIG) public/private partnership proposal to establish an open access, middle mile broadband architecture that will connect Grangeville to Star, Idaho.
-The initiative underscores Idaho's 2027 broadband strategic goal of providing 100% of Idaho with accessible, reliable, and affordable high-speed internet.
+This letter is to affirm support for the Idaho Regional Optical Network and Intermountain Infrastructure Group's public/private partnership for an open access middle mile broadband proposal from Grangeville to Star.
+It supports Idaho's 2027 broadband strategic goal of providing 100% of Idaho with accessible, reliable, and affordable high-speed internet.
 This middle mile network will prepare Central Idaho communities for last mile infrastructure and set Idaho up to successfully compete for BEAD funding.
-The proposed network will link into the Port of Lewiston's open-access middle mile in Grangeville and help to finally provide infrastructure that will connect north and south Idaho, within the state of Idaho.
+The network will link into the Port of Lewiston's openaccess middle mile in Grangeville and help to finally provide infrastructure to connect north and south Idaho.
+I am the Superintendent of Schools for the McCall-Donnelly Joint School District in Valley and Adams County.
+Bringing reliable and affordable high-speed internet to the region would immensely help the school district.
+Not only would it make our day-to-day operations more seamless, but it would also assist students and families with having the resources they need be successful in school, while at home.
+An opportunity like this would mean students would have a better chance of having affordable, dependable internet at home where they can complete their homework in the comfort of their own home, rather than some students needing to go elsewhere that has this same option with perhaps more distractions.
+Bringing high-speed broadband to the Valley would have many more benefits to these families, not just education oriented.
+I am completely in support of this project.
+Sincerely, Eric Pingrey Superintendent of Schools McCall-Donnelly Joint School District #421